This is just very basic informational facts. For more information browse this site or Download the current Penobscot Tribal brochure.

 Micheal Sapiel Jr

 - Penobscot Representative – The Penobscot Legislative Representatives in the Maine Legislature is an elected position.
-The citizens of the Penobscot Nation elect a Representative every two (2) years with no term limits.
+The citizens of the Penobscot Nation elect a Representative every four (4) years with no term limits.
 Our current Legislative Representative is Wayne Mitchell.

 The Penobscot Nation employs approximately 150 people, the largest employer of Penobscot Citizens, and the third largest employer in the region.